Anjali (actress): 2015–present: Brief setback and comeback

 In early 2015, Anjali returned to Sandalwood and starred opposite Puneeth Rajkumar in Rana Vikrama.
 Her début film in Kannada was Honganasu seven years ago.
 She broke the seven-year hiatus with that film.
 In Tamil, she appeared opposite Jayam Ravi alongside Trisha, Soori in Sakalakala Vallavan.
 In Telugu, she played a special cameo role of a lady don in Sankarabharanam, a Telugu film which has Nikhil Siddhartha in lead.
 In 2016, her first release was in Telugu opposite Balayya Balakrishna titled Dictator which was declared a super-hit.
 Her role was well received by the audience.
 In Tamil, she starred in Karthik Subbaraj's Iraivi where her performance as the happy go lucky girl turned long suffering wife of Vijay Sethupathi gave her critical acclaim and audience appreciation.
 Though the film had an average return at the box office, she garned a nomination for Best Performance in a Leading Role- Female (Tamil) at the 2nd IIFA Utsavam.

 Later, she signed a psycho action thriller Telugu film Chitrangada (2017).
 In December 2017, her film with Jai & Janani Iyer titled Balloon directed by newcomer Sinish had a moderate-average performance at the box office.
 She signed a Tamil film Peranbu (2019) opposite Mammootty directed by Ram, where her performance was overshadowed by Mammooty and Baby Sandhana.
-She acted in the horror flick, Lisaa (2019) as a lead character, which got below average reviews and collections.
+She acted in the horror flick, Lisaa (2019) as a lead character, which got below average reviews.
 Anjali acted as lesbian in the web series Paava Kadhaigal (2020) directed by Vignesh Shivan.
 The next year she played the role Zarina in the film Vakeel Saab (2021), directed by Venu Sriram.
 The film was successful at the box-office, grossing over ₹137.65 crore worldwide, despite the COVID-19 pandemic in India.
-The film became her comeback success.
-Following the success, she signed up for a role in the film F3, produced by Sri Venkateswara Creations.
+Following the success, she signed up for a role in the film F3 (2022), produced by Sri Venkateswara Creations.
 However, she was replaced by Sonal Chauhan.
+In 2023, Anjali was seen in the Malayam film Iratta.
+The Tamil film Yezhu Kadal Yezhu Malai (2024) had its premiere at the Rotterdam Film Festival.

+She later appeared in Telegu movies such as Geethanjali Malli Vachindi (2024), Gangs of Godavari (2024) and Game Changer (2025).
+Twelve years after it was originally made, Madha Gaja Raja (2025), starring Vishal and directed by Sundar C. Featuring Varalaxmi Sarathkumar and Anjali as the female leads, the film delivers a mix of nostalgia, comedy, and light-hearted entertainment reminiscent of Sundar C's heyday.

+Media image

+Anjali's portrayal of Kani in Angadi Theru, is considered among the most memorable female characters of Tamil cinema.
+In 2010 and 2011, Rediff.com placed Anjali in its "Top Tamil Actresses" list, for her performance in Angadi Theru and Engeyum Eppothum respectively.